Brunei to purchase vaccines and antiviral drugs against monkeypox - The Scoop

 Currently, Brunei does not have the diagnostic capacity to test for monkeypox.
 The health ministry said swab samples will be sent overseas but it is also working to ensure laboratories can detect the virus in Brunei.

-MoH Infectious Diseases Consultant Dr Hjh Riamiza Natalie Hj Momin said most monkeypox cases do not require “special treatment”.
+MoH Infectious Diseases Consultant Dr Hjh Riamiza Natalie Hj Momin said most monkeypox cases do not require special treatment.

 “They are usually given pain relief treatment for the rash and treatment for any complications that may arise such as super infection with bacteria,” she said.